SarahValda/steiermark-quiz/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## Built With
+### Built With
 - HTML
 - CSS
 - JavaScript
 - React

-## Tested Browsers
+### Tested Browsers
 The application has been tested on the following browsers:

 - Chrome (Desktop & Mobile)
 - Firefox (Desktop & Mobile)
 - Edge (Desktop & Mobile)

-## Warnings and Browser Errors
-- tbd
+### Browser Compatibility and Warnings
+- Browser console might show warnings about performance for non-passive event listeners, which are typically caused by third-party cookies or browser extensions.
+- To troubleshoot, try disabling extensions and clearing cookies, or use Incognito mode to determine if these are the sources of the issues.

 ## Learnings
 Throughout the development of this project, key learnings were:
-- Learning React was a challenge at first, but I gradually became more comfortable with its components, state management, and lifecycle methods.
+- Learning React was a challenge at first, but I gradually became more comfortable with its components and state management.
 This framework has shown me the power of building interactive user interfaces.
 - I learned how to use HTML to structure web pages and CSS to style them.
 Understanding responsive design principles helped me make web pages that look good on both desktops and mobile devices.
 - I practiced writing JavaScript to add interactive elements to web pages.
 This included handling user inputs, manipulating DOM elements, and making the web pages dynamic.
 - I started using Git for version control, which allowed me to track changes in my code and revert to previous versions when I made mistakes or wanted to review my progress.